 "You two be nice," Mom says.

-Two eight-foot nutcrackers, signaling that the Christmas season is around the corner, guard the toy store.
-Two acne-ridden teenaged frontier boys in straw hats and denim vests attach Christmas lights to the exterior, signaling that it may have already begun.
+Two eight-foot nutcrackers, signaling the Christmas season is around the corner, guard the toy store.
+Two acne-ridden teenaged frontier boys in straw hats and denim vests attach Christmas lights to the exterior, signaling it may have already begun.
 Inside, it's madness.
 Several dozen children have converged around giant wooden barrels filled with bright toys: wooden, jointed snakes, dog leashes without dogs at the end, Jacob's ladders, plastic knives with retractable blades, cap guns.
 Dad heads straight for the back: puzzles and games.

 "What do you think?" he says.
 "Should we do a landscape this year, or people?
 Ooh, ooh.
 How about animals?"

 He's pointing to a two-thousand-piece puzzle depicting a sunset or sunrise on the Serengeti, two lions circle around a herd of defenseless zebras.

 "Is there a follow-up puzzle in which the lion stands over the zebra with its guts hanging out of her mouth?"
 Miriam says.

 Brad laughs so hard he snorts.
 "That would be awesome."

 Mom comes up behind Miriam and grabs at her hair with an alligator mouth at the end of a long stick.
 Miriam lets out a yelp and turns around.